-Define sweep configuration
+Define a sweep configuration

 A W&B Sweep combines a strategy for exploring hyperparameter values with the code that evaluates them.
 The strategy can be as simple as trying every option or as complex as Bayesian Optimization and Hyperband (BOHB).